The Generalized Matrix Separation Problem: Algorithms: Iterative Steps for the Generalized Matrix Separation Problem: Application to Videos

-Even for a small video, the filter $H$ can be large and memory-intensive to store.
-In this section, we focus on the case where the linear operator $H\in\R^{m_1m_2\times p_1p_2}$ takes the specific form
+Even for a small video, the filter $\mH$ can be large and memory-intensive to store.
+In this section, we focus on the case where the linear operator $\mH\in\R^{m_1m_2\times p_1p_2}$ takes the specific form

-where $G_i \in \R^{m_i \times p_i}$, for $i = 1,2$.
+where $\mG_i \in \R^{m_i \times p_i}$, for $i = 1,2$.
 Such filters require less storage and allow faster application to data.
-Moreover, this structure is practical: applying $G_2 \otimes G_1$ to an image $X$ corresponds to applying $G_1$ to the columns of $X$, followed by applying $G_2$ to the rows.
+Moreover, the setting \eqref{equ:G2G1} is common and practical: applying $\mG_2 \otimes \mG_1$ to an image $\mX$ corresponds to applying $\mG_1$ to the columns of $\mX$, followed by applying $\mG_2$ to the rows.
 For example, the 2D Fourier transform has the form given in \eqref{equ:G2G1}.

-\begin{definition} \normalfont For matrices $L \in \mathbb{F}^{p \times m_1}$ and $R \in \mathbb{F}^{m_2 \times q}$, we define the framewise transformation $\mathfrak{B}_{L, R}: \Fb^{m_1\times m_2\times K} \rightarrow \Fb^{p\times q\times K}$ as
+\begin{definition} \normalfont For matrices $\mL \in \mathbb{F}^{p \times m_1}$ and $\mR \in \mathbb{F}^{m_2 \times q}$, we define the framewise transformation $\mathfrak{B}_{\mL, \mR}: \Fb^{m_1\times m_2\times K} \rightarrow \Fb^{p\times q\times K}$ as

-where each slice $\mathcal{T}[:,:,k]$ is transformed by left-multiplying with $L$ and right-multiplying with $R$. \end{definition}
+where each slice $\boldsymbol{\mathcal{T}}[:,:,k]$ is transformed by left-multiplying with $\mL$ and right-multiplying with $\mR$. \end{definition}

-The motivation for Definition \ref{bilinear-trans} is to provide an explicit expression for $H\mat(\Xc)$:
+The motivation for Definition \ref{bilinear-trans} is to provide an explicit expression for